zpainter/iassist/content/blog/iassist-fellows-2013.md

 the management of research data.

-**Aleksandra Bradić-Martinović (Serbia) **
+**Aleksandra Bradic-Martinovic (Serbia) **

-Aleksandra Bradić-Martinović, PhD is the Research Fellow at the Institute of Economic Sciences, Belgrade, Serbia.
+Aleksandra Bradic-Martinovic, PhD is the Research Fellow at the Institute of Economic Sciences, Belgrade, Serbia.
 Her field of expertize is research of information and communication technology implementation in economy, especially in banking, payment system operations and stock